- Product Types: Photo Prints | Reprints

 - Watermark will not appear on your photo.

 - This item is sold as a collectible with no rights given or implied.
-We own the copyright to this image and own the original source negative.
 If you believe that this item is in violation of your owned copyright, we ask that you please contact us and submit your copyright for review.
 Once verified, we will remove the item.

 Last Bastion of Glory Abandoned Bethlehem Steel Mill Photo.

 This is part of the abandoned Bethlehem Steel Mill in Bethlehem, Pennsylvania.
 The old steel factory still stands tall, welcoming thousands of visitors every year.
 Steel mills were some of the largest businesses in the United States before globalization reduced their numbers to less than 30 percent of their former glory.
 The Bethlehem Steel Corporation (1857–2003), based in Bethlehem, Pennsylvania, was once the second-largest steel producer in the United States, after Pittsburgh, Pennsylvania-based U.S. Steel.
 After a decline in the U.S. steel industry and management problems leading to the company’s 2001 bankruptcy, the company was dissolved and the remaining assets sold to International Steel Group in 2003.
 In 2005, ISG merged with Mittal Steel, ending U.S. ownership of the assets of Bethlehem Steel.